BioJulia/PopGen.jl/docs/basics/exclusion.md

 ```
 Returns a new `PopData` object without the criteria provided.
 Input can be a
 single item or, or an array of items.
 You will be informed you if your criteria
 were not found in the `PopData`.
+Using standard Julia conventions, `exclude()` will create a copy of your `PopData` excluding the specific criteria, whereas `exclude!()` will edit the input `PopData` in-place.

 ### Keyword Arguments
-Everything gets converted to string, so `Symbol` works too if you want to cut down on keystrokes
+Everything gets converted to string, so `Symbol` works too if you want to cut down on keystrokes.
 Integers work too if things are named `"1"`, `"2"`, etc.
 - `locus::Union{String, Vector{String}}`: locus or loci you want to remove from the `PopData`
 - `population::Union{String, Vector{String}}`: population(s) you want to remove from the `PopData`